okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-test/main/index.md

 ## Profile Sourcing activation

-The Profile Sourcing capability (formerly known as Profile Mastering) must be activated for developer orgs by Okta Developer support.
+Okta Developer support must activate the Profile Sourcing capability (formerly known as Profile Mastering) for developer orgs.
 To temporarily activate this feature for your org, contact <developers@okta.com> with the name of your app integration and your org ID.
 Developer support automatically removes the access after two weeks.
 If you need a longer period to test your integration, include your time requirements in your email.

 ## Runscope tests for CRUD